 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Internal joinery incorporates timber skirtings and door facings together with internal pass doors of timber construction.
-The kitchen incorporates base and wall mounted units.
+The kitchen incorporates modern base and wall mounted units.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a gas living flame fire within the living room apartment although we understand this is currently not in use.
+There are no chimney breast or fireplaces pertaining to the property.

 Internal decorations Visually inspected.
-Internal decoration incorporates paper and paint finishes.
-Cellars There are no cellars pertaining to the property.
+Paper and paint finishes.

+Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The electrical switch gear is located within the WC apartment at ground floor level.
+The electrical switch gear is located within the under stair cupboard.
 Power points are of 13 amp standard.

 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains supply.
+Gas is from a mains supply.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Water piping, where visible, is run in copper and PVC.
-Bathroom fittings incorporate a five piece suite within the principal bathroom.
-There is a further WC and wash hand basin within the toilet at ground floor level.
-Heating and hot water Viewel increasion of the accessible ninework water
+Water piping where visible was run in copper and PVC.
+Bathroom fittings incorporate modern sanitary ware throughout.